Satisfactory-Clips-Archive/video-clip-notes/docs/FAQ.md

 <summary>A transcript is available</summary>

-> is the steam release going to come again we don't have an exact date but we do have a better timeframe we were sort of thinking like maybe in April but that's not gonna happen we're pretty confident on May now I don't know if it's beginning middle or end I'm just gonna say middle because if it's a little early then you're gonna be happy if it's a little little late it won't be too late so sometime in May folks
+> is the steam release going to come again we don't have an exact date but we do have a better timeframe we were sort of thinking like maybe in April but that's not gonna happen we're pretty confident on May now I don't know if it's beginning middle or end I'm just gonna say middle because if it's a little early then you're gonna be happy if it's a little little late it won't be too late so sometime in May folks yeah really looking forward to

 </details>